 - Try different seasonings, sauces, and spices to give your leftover shrimp a new taste.
 Consider options like Cajun, garlic and lemon, teriyaki, or Thai-inspired flavors to add variety to your dishes.

-FAQ’s for Using Leftover Shrimp
+FAQ’s for Recipes Using Cooked Shrimp

 Leftover shrimp can be kept in the refrigerator for up to 3-4 days.
 It’s important to store the shrimp properly in an airtight container or a zip-top bag to maintain its freshness.
 If you notice any unusual smell or appearance, it’s best to discard the shrimp to ensure food safety.